Train track at sunset

 It is possible to leave the Netherlands temporarily.
 For example, to go on holiday.
 If you want to leave the Netherlands temporarily, you must announce this in advance to the municipality where you are staying.

-Travelling during your first 90 days in the Netherlands
+Travel during your 1st 90 days in the Netherlands

-Travelling after your first 90 days in the Netherlands
+Travel after your 1st 90 days in the Netherlands

-To be able to travel after your free term, you need a Ukrainian biometric passport and proof of residence in the Netherlands.
+In order to travel after your free period, you need a Ukrainian biometric passport and proof of residence in the Netherlands.
 A non-biometric (Ukrainian) passport does not count as a travel document.
-If you have a valid biometric passport with proof of residence, you may travel as a Ukrainian within the European Union.
+If you have a valid biometric passport with proof of residence, you may travel as a Ukrainian within the European Union (EU).
 You may also travel back and forth to Ukraine.

-Once your free term has expired and if you do not yet have proof of residence, you may then travel and return to the Netherlands.
-However, this is at your own risk and the IND will not give you a visa to travel back to the Netherlands.
-You do not lose your right to Temporary Protection if you travel without proof of residence.
-You keep Temporary Protection here as long as you do not apply for it in another country or sign a form withdrawing an asylum application.
-Do not deregister from the BRP either.
+will not give you a visa to come back.
+You do not lose your right to temporary protection if you travel without proof, as long as you do not apply for protection in another country or sign a form to withdraw your asylum application.
+Also, do not unsubscribe from the

 Please note: The IND will send a letter with information about the extension of your sticker.
 This letter, together with the sticker, serves as proof that your stay has been extended.
 This letter from the IND is sent to the address at which you are registered with the municipality (BRP).
 The letter from the IND stating that your stay has been extended and your old sticker together serve as proof that you are allowed to stay.
 You will not receive a new sticker, but rather a letter.